2. Our Story Photo.jpg

 We were being called, through our relationship with Thomas Berry, to imagine a way forward for children and those who work with children that would open up a space for an I-Thou rather than an I-It relationship with the natural world – a way forward that would mirror Thomas Berry’s recognition that the universe is a communion of subjects, not a collection of objects to be used.

 And so, a work began at the Center in the form of practices that would invite children and educators into an experience with the natural world as a “mode of sacred presence primarily to be communed with in wonder, beauty and intimacy.”
 The depth we were seeking brought us directly into the realm of Silence, as well as imaginal, intuitive and contemplative ways of knowing.
-We moved gradually into practices that cultivated a sympathetic union with the natural world – practices that shifted our perception of the natural world from the “surface of things”, to one where we perceived the particularity of each subject of the natural world as a “thou”.
+We moved gradually into practices that cultivated a sympathetic union with the natural world – practices that shifted our perception of the natural world from the “surface of things” to one where we perceived the particularity of each subject of the natural world as a “thou”.
 These practices cultivated a meeting – a mutually enhancing relationship – between the human being and the natural world.

 Through our programs, we began to make ourselves deeply available to a sacred universe by offering loving attention to the natural world and bringing ourselves into the deeper Presence that surrounds us.
 Unlike many mindfulness practices in which “attention” is a goal in itself, in our practices the intention has been “relationship” and “resonance”.
 We behold the natural world in a deeply listening and receptive way.
 We behold with a loving eye and an open heart.
 Our practices might be viewed as “holding at bay” our habitual ways of “knowing about” and accumulating information.
 Through these practices, we awaken the unitive imagination, that more subtle faculty which unifies and moves us beyond the dualism of an I-It relationship with the world.